 Step 3(d): Create Informatica Update Strategy Transformation

-Please refer Update Strategy Transformation in Informatica to understand the steps involved in creating it.
+Please refer to Update Strategy Transformation in Informatica to understand the steps involved in creating it.
 Let me add two Update Strategies:

 - Insert_Cust: This is for inserting New records into a target table.